nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/AddUserTagActivityDiagram.png" width="250" />
 </p>

+###### Doubly link client and tags
+Doubly linking client and tags allows us to monitor the "reference states" of the tags without iterating through the `UniqueClientList`.
+"Reference state" here refers to the state of being referenced as well as how many clients are currently "referencing" the tags.

 ##### 4.7.1.2 Edit a client
 The following activity diagram summarizes what happens when a user executes an edit command: